Trekking tragedy shakes Nepal's faith in shoestring tourism

 His ministry has now decided to register and track the movements of more than 10,000 Nepali men who work as porters and guides, and make it mandatory for tourists to seek permission from district authorities before starting out on any trek.

-Suman Pandey of Explore Himalaya, a company that specializes in organizing treks and climbing snowy peaks, said the government's plan was an "absurd reaction" to the disaster.
+Suman Pandey of Explore Himalaya, a company that specialises in organising treks and climbing snowy peaks, said the government's plan was an "absurd reaction" to the disaster.

 "The government will be committing a blunder if they start limiting the entry of backpackers.
 Even if the backpackers live and travel across the country on less than $15 a day, they still contribute to our economy."